flexera-public/policy_templates/cost/google/schedule_instance/README.md

 Please note that `_` is being used for separating the start-stop time, days of the week and the timezone.

 Instances are off during the weekend and start back up on Monday morning at 8:30am and are off at 5:15pm every weekday.
 Times are UTC unless the Timezone field is provided.

+Note: On leaving the minute field blank, policy will consider the minute as `00` and same will be added to the schedule label value.

 ## Input Parameters